aclaf/flagrant/docs/explanation/architecture.md

 **Predictable complexity**: Because the parser never backtracks, the worst-case complexity is identical to the best-case complexity.
 No pathological inputs exist that cause exponential behavior or excessive memory allocation.

 The single-pass constraint does impose some limitations.
 For instance, positional arguments cannot be fully resolved until all options are processed (since options can appear in any order).
-However, these limitations are handled cleanly through deferred grouping rather than multiple passes.
+But these limitations are handled cleanly through deferred grouping rather than multiple passes.

 ### Fail-fast validation

 Flagrant validates specifications and configurations at construction time, not during parsing.
 If a `CommandSpecification` has duplicate option names or conflicting arity constraints, this is detected when the specification is created, raising a `SpecificationError`.
 If a `ParserConfiguration` has invalid settings (like a negative `max_argument_file_depth`), this is caught during configuration construction.

-**Construction-time vs parse-time errors**: Construction-time errors indicate problems with the CLI definition itself—developer mistakes that should be fixed in code.
-Parse-time errors indicate problems with user input—incorrect usage that should be reported to the user.
+**Construction-time vs parse-time errors**: Construction-time errors show problems with the CLI definition itself—developer mistakes that should be fixed in code.
+Parse-time errors show problems with user input—incorrect usage that should be reported to the user.
 By failing fast during construction, Flagrant ensures that all parse-time errors represent user mistakes, not specification bugs.

 **Clear error boundaries**: The distinction between `SpecificationError` (construction), `ParserConfigurationError` (construction), and `ParseError` (runtime) makes error sources immediately clear.
 Developers know that a `SpecificationError` means they need to fix their specification, not debug user input.